 Valve’s virtual reality first-person shooter is coming in 2020.
 But what else do you need to know?

-A new Half-Life is on its way, and it is set to revolutionise VR gaming.
+The next Half-Life game is on its way (much sooner than you think), and from what we have seen of it, it is set to revolutionise VR gaming.

-Here’s we cover everything about the VR prequel, ranging from the release date to the system requirements.
+Here we cover everything about the VR experience, but we just received some news on the release date and system requirements.

 Look away now console fans, there’s nothing confirmed for you – Alyx seems, for the immediate future anyway, a PC exclusive.

 And you won’t need a monster rig to run it.

 The Index itself demands for 8 GB RAM and a GTX 970 at minimum.

 However, a closer look reveals it won’t take a beast of PC to meet the minimum specs:

 OS: Windows 10